 Taylor with her own special Stargazer Lottie Doll!

 Many girls have inspired Lottie, and Lottie is inspired by many girls!
 Time to hear from an aspiring astronaut by the name of Taylor Richardson who's bright future is certainly written in the stars.
-This 12 year old aims to be the first African American woman to go to Mars and was one of the youngest children ever accepted to Space Camp.
+Taylor aims to be the first African American woman to go to Mars and was one of the youngest children ever accepted to Space Camp.
 Lottie is an advocate of STEM and actively encourages girls to become hands on with science - Taylor is the perfect role model and example of this.

 Taylor tells us about her experience as an attendee at the United State of Women summit at the White House this Summer.

 Taylor's Story; "United State of Women summit to me can be summed up in a few words Totally life changing and inspiring.
 Now let's get into formation ladies, we got work to do!
 Below is just a highlight of my experience and key points from a 12 year old."

 Taylor at the White House United State of Women Summit in June 2016